sr99622/libonvif/README.md

 SEE ALSO

-  There is a gui version of this program included with the libonvif package which will implement most of the same commands.
-It may be invoke using the 'onvif' command.
+  There is a GUI version of this program included with the libonvif package which will implement most of the same commands.
+It may be invoke using the 'onvif-camadmin' command.
 The gui has the ability to view camera video output using a player such as ffplay, provided that the player executable is installed in the computer path.

 NOTES